Challenges to Traditional International Relations Theory Posed by Environmental Change

 Changes in the environment can impact international relations theory, despite enjoying only a limited amount of attention from scholars of the discipline.
 The sorts of influence that may be identified include ontology, epistemology, concepts, and methods, all of these being related to varying perspectives on international relations.
 It is likely that the most profound implications arise at the ontological level, since this establishes assumptions about, for example, whether the world we wish to understand is both political and ecological.
 However, more recently the recognition of the practical challenge presented by the environment has become widespread, though it has not yet translated into a significant impact on the discipline of international relations, even when theoretical implications are noted.
 It is now almost obligatory to include the environment in any list of modern international relations concerns, as over time it has become necessary to include peace, underdevelopment, gender, or race, as they quite rightly became recognized as significant aspects of the field.
 Moreover, the environment, as a relatively novel subject matter, has naturally brought some critique and innovation to the field.
 However, studies of the environment are also subject to such descriptors as “mainstream” and “radical” in debates about how best to tackle the subject.
 As is often the case, the debates are sharpest among those with the greatest interest in the subject.

 International relations theory has given limited attention to the environment, a topic with broad implications for the study and practice of international relations.
-The influence of environmental concern on IR theory may be understood at several levels, from philosophical underpinnings to practical demands for explanation.
+The influence of environmental concern on international relations theory may be understood at several levels, from philosophical underpinnings to practical demands for explanation.
 The sorts of influence that may be identified include ontology (accounts of what exists), epistemology (claims to knowledge), concepts (organizing categories), and methods (conduct of research), all of these being related to varying perspectives on international relations.
 It is likely that the most profound implications arise at the ontological level, since this establishes assumptions about, for example, whether the world we wish to understand is both political and ecological.
 Of course, such assumptions also prescribe disciplinary boundaries in terms of which questions are of interest, and this has always been a particular issue for the study of international relations given a blurred distinction between the local and global, which is further emphasized by environmental issues.
 It follows that epistemological claims to know something about the world, in terms of justified or reliable true beliefs about propositions, entail plausible accounts of (either political or ecological) entities and the events, relationships, and processes in which they are involved.
-A relevant illustration is Haas's (1992) notion of “epistemic communities” as it applies to international climate change debates, since this illustrates a manner of settling on an agreed account of knowledge (an epistemic norm) with implications for both political and ecological understanding.
+A relevant illustration is Haas’s (1992) notion of “epistemic communities” as it applies to international climate change debates, since this illustrates a manner of settling on an agreed account of knowledge (an epistemic norm) with implications for both political and ecological understanding.
 The appropriate key concepts used to describe and order the world, and the methods used to acquire knowledge of it, follow from such an account, whether or not it is overtly acknowledged.
-Of course, all of this requires addressing thorny issues about rationality (Stripple and Bulkeley 2014), cognition, and evidence which will not be treated directly in this entry but are precisely what make such an inquiry into theory necessary.
+Of course, all of this requires addressing thorny issues about rationality (Stripple & Bulkeley, 2014), cognition, and evidence, which will not be treated directly in this article but are precisely what make such an inquiry into theory necessary.
 While it would be unwise to fixate on consistency or correspondence to a given foundational truth, there is a reasonable expectation of coherence in accounting for the world (such that it is possible to say anything at all about it).
 Right away, it is apparent that the term “international relations” is itself problematic, and not least from an ecological perspective.
-Consequently, IR theory struggles to account for diverse actors and relationships involved in global environmental governance and local environmental activism (Wapner 1996; Dyer 2011b; 2014).
+Consequently, international relations theory struggles to account for diverse actors and relationships involved in global environmental governance and local environmental activism (Dyer, 2011b, 2014; Wapner, 1996).

-This entry will use the convention of distinguishing between international relations (lower case) as a practical activity, topic, or area of study, and International Relations (or just IR, upper case) as a discipline, or subdiscipline of political science, with the philosophical, theoretical, and methodological parameters that systematic study entails.
-There can be little doubt in the twenty-first century that the environment has become a central feature of politics (Doyle and McEachern 2007), and hence of international relations or world politics.
+This article will use the convention of distinguishing between international relations (lowercase) as a practical activity, topic, or area of study, and International Relations (or just IR, uppercase) as a discipline or subdiscipline of political science, with the philosophical, theoretical, and methodological parameters that systematic study entails.
+There can be little doubt in the 21st century that the environment has become a central feature of politics (Doyle & McEachern, 2007) and hence of international relations or world politics.
 What is less clear is the extent to which the environment has become a central feature of IR, in terms of influencing thought in this field.
 This apparent disjuncture between practice and theory can be explained in part by making a distinction between addition and transformation.
 The addition of the environment to the list of practical concerns in the field allows it to be addressed by the existing toolkit of theories.
 This has already happened, of course, without subtracting from any of the preexisting activity, and so enriching the field in that sense.
 However, the transformation of the field by environmental issues would require addressing the theoretical implications of environmental or ecological thought.
-This has also happened to some extent – again without subtracting much from preexisting activity – but in this case that is an issue because transformation would require displacing some fundamental assumptions and rethinking some basic concepts.
+This has also happened to some extent—again without subtracting much from preexisting activity—but in this case that is an issue, because transformation would require displacing some fundamental assumptions and rethinking some basic concepts.
 There is considerable potential for environmental or ecological perspectives to do just this: to displace or disrupt traditional approaches.
 This would enrich the field in a rather different and more controversial way.
-This entry will consider the prospects for such a transformation by reviewing the emergence and development of environmental perspectives on international relations, giving particular attention to the contestation of key theoretical assumptions and concepts of traditional IR.
+This article will consider the prospects for such a transformation by reviewing the emergence and development of environmental perspectives on international relations, giving particular attention to the contestation of key theoretical assumptions and concepts of traditional IR.

 Tradition and Transformation